contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.5.1.6 Sealing after Temple Marriage for Time Only

 Couples who are married in a temple for time only are not usually sealed at a later time.
 For such a sealing to occur, the woman must first receive from the First Presidency a cancellation of her previous sealing.
 Such requests are considered only in exceptional circumstances.
-If a bishop and stake president feel that a cancellation may be justified, they may submit an application to the First Presidency using the Leader and Clerk Resources system.
+If a bishop and stake president feel that a cancellation may be justified, they may submit an application to the First Presidency using LCR.

 #### 38.5.1.7 Sealing of Deceased Members